-Most retailers, both on the ground and in the cloud, depending on sales from the last 4-6 weeks of the year to make up the majority of their annual revenue.
-The difference between ending the year in the red (in debt) or in the black (with-profits) is often decided by holiday sales.
+Most retailers, both on the ground and in the cloud, depend on sales from the last 4-6 weeks of the year to make up most of their annual revenue; we all know that.
+But are you aware that holiday sales often decide the difference between ending the year in the red (in debt) or in the black (with profits)?
 It’s in their best interest to slash prices and offer deals to get customers in their doors or on their websites.
-Retailers will put their best sales-forward on the biggest holiday shopping days of the year, known as Black Friday and Cyber Monday.
+Retailers will put their best sales forward on the biggest holiday shopping days of the year, Black Friday and Cyber Monday.

-If the high stakes adrenaline and early morning antics of Black Friday isn't your cup of tea, then Cyber Monday is here to save the day.
-Imagine this instead, you wake up at a reasonable hour, pour yourself some coffee and sit down in front of your computer in your pajamas and shop for amazing deals to complete your Christmas gift list in peace and quiet.
-When is Cyber Monday?
 Cyber Monday always takes place on the first Monday after Thanksgiving.
-For the year 2019, that day is December 2nd.
-Since all major brand stores also have online shops the lines between the two holidays are blurred into one week-long shopping event.
-Being able to shop online gives you greater access to shop multiple stores and find the best deals through comparative pricing.
+For the year 2023, that day is Monday, November 27.
+Since all major brand stores also have online shops, the lines between the two holidays are blurred into one week-long shopping event.
+Shopping online gives you greater access to multiple stores and find the best deals through comparative pricing.

-Shopping online makes life easier but there are still a few ways you can make it even better.
-Here is a short list of tips and hacks that will save you, even more, time and money this year.
+Shopping online makes life easier, but there are still a few ways to improve it.
+Here is a short list of tips and hacks to save you even more time and money this year.

 Cyber Monday deals are promoted well in advance.
 Take advantage of that fact by stalking your favorite brands on social media.
-Stores will talk about their upcoming deals on Facebook, Twitter, and Instagram.
-You can also sign up for the email list of your favorite stores on their websites and get deal alerts sent right to your inbox.
+Stores will discuss their upcoming deals on Facebook, Twitter, and Instagram.
+You can also sign up for the email list of your favorite stores on their websites and get deal alerts sent to your inbox.

-While you won’t need to wake up crazy early or spend the night sleeping outside your favorite store in a hold-out line, you do need to get started reasonably early if you have any hot-ticket items on your list.
-Online stores have a larger capacity but they still run out of stock on popular items eventually.
-Make sure to hit the high dollar items where you get the biggest savings first thing.
+While you won’t need to wake up crazy early or spend the night sleeping outside your favorite store in a hold-out line, you need to get started reasonably early if you have any hot-ticket items on your list.
+Online stores have a larger capacity but eventually run out of stock on popular items.
+Hit the high-dollar items where you get the biggest savings first.

-Get real-time price comparisons that show up on the page your shopping from to make sure you’re getting the best deal.
+Get real-time price comparisons on your shop page to get the best deal.
 You can download free toolbars and apps that help you do this.
-A free google chrome add-on you can use is called Shoptimate.

-Many online sites allow you to stack your deals, meaning you can still use coupon codes at checkout even on Cyber Monday.
-You can find coupon codes at sites like RetailMeNot.com and CouponCabin.com.
-Another great Google chrome plugin is called Wadav.
+Many online sites allow you to stack your deals, meaning you can still use coupon codes at checkout, even on Cyber Monday.
+You can find coupon codes at sites like Wadav.

-Sites like CardCash.com and Raise.com allow you to buy discounted gift cards for your favorite stores.
-Stack your deals like a pro buy scoring a Cyber Monday deal, adding a coupon code at checkout and then paying with a gift card you got for 30% off its face value.
+The coupon sites allow you to buy discounted gift cards for your favorite stores.
+Stack your deals like a pro by scoring a Cyber Monday deal, adding a coupon code at checkout, and then paying with a gift card you got for 30% off its face value.

 Want even more savings or rewards for shopping on Cyber Monday?
 Use a credit card with a killer cashback or reward point system to complete your purchase.
 For security reasons, you should not use your debit card when making online purchases.
-Choose a credit card with a low-interest rate and a great reward system.
-Make sure not to overspend because you’ll want to pay off that holiday balance as soon as the first bill arrives.
+Choose a credit card with a low interest rate and a great reward system.
+Ensure not to overspend because you’ll want to pay off that holiday balance as soon as the first bill arrives.